FauconSpartiate/FauconSpartiate/README.md

 ## My Skill Set

-- Like I said, I touched at everything, but can't do shit lol
+- Like I said, I touched at everything, but can't do shit

 ---